-Turn old furniture into something new – Most home owners like to re-decorate after a renovation to show off the space but you don’t always have to buy something brand new to design a beautiful space.
+- Turn old furniture into something new – Most homeowners like to re-decorate after a renovation to show off the space but you don’t always have to buy something brand new to design a beautiful space.
 Many people are now eager to get the reclaimed look, and an increasing number of homeowners are heading to outlets such as Habitat for Humanity’s ReStores, which sell used furniture, home decor and building supplies.
-Otherwise you can try a DIY project of your own giving fresh new life to some of your old furniture.
-There's tons of ideas on Pinterest and Youtube on how you can upclyle your old furniture into something new and trendy.
+Otherwise, you can try a DIY project of your own giving fresh new life to some of your old furniture.
+There are tons of ideas on Pinterest and Youtube on how you can upcycle your old furniture into something new and trendy.

 With tankless water heaters, you need not wait for the water to get heated.
 Tankless water heaters heat only that much water that is needed as it is passed through electric coil.
 This gives you twin benefits.
 Firstly, it eliminates excess energy costs as it heats up only that much amount of water that is needed and secondly, you can get ample storage place by eliminating the hot water tank.

-Water Conserving Fixtures – Low flow faucets, toilets, shower heads will all help you to conserve more water.
-They can cut down on your water bills cost and make your home much more environment friendly.
+- Water Conserving Fixtures – Low flow faucets, toilets, and showerheads will all help you to conserve more water.
+They can cut down on your water bills cost and make your home much more environmentally friendly.
 I won’t lie some may not give you the amount of water flow that will make you happy so be sure to check out reviews and see what other people have recommended.
-Also, consider buying washing machines and dishwashers that give you same kind of cleaning and can save water and energy as well.
+Also, consider buying washing machines and dishwashers that give you some kind of cleaning and can save water and energy as well.

-Lumber from Sustainable Forests – Avoid products produced from old growth timber or endangered tropical hardwoods.
+- Lumber from Sustainable Forests – Avoid products produced from old-growth timber or endangered tropical hardwoods.
 Seek out certified and managed forests, recycled or reclaimed wood (salvaged from riverbeds or old buildings), or composites such as hardwood-veneered MDF (medium-density fiberboard) for doors and cabinets.
-An early green favorite with architects, fast-growing bamboo makes beautiful, durable flooring.
+An early green favourite with architects, fast-growing bamboo makes beautiful, durable flooring.

-Low VOC Products – Air-polluting volatile organic compounds (VOCs) include toxic solvents and formaldehyde.
-Some new fiberglass insulation is VOC-free; other lung-friendly insulation includes recycled cotton batts (containing cloth trimmings usually scrapped) and soy-based sprayed-in foam.
-Also, low voc paints are earth-friendly and better for you and your family.
+- Low VOC Products – Air-polluting volatile organic compounds (VOCs) include toxic solvents and formaldehyde.
+Some new fibreglass insulation is VOC-free; other lung-friendly insulation includes recycled cotton batts (containing cloth trimmings usually scrapped) and soy-based sprayed-in foam.
+Also, low VOC paints are earth-friendly and better for you and your family.
 Both Benjamin Moore and Sherwin Williams offer no VOC paint.